jeredw/eniac-chess/easm.md

 s {a-dummy}.op{t-neg} 0
 p {a-dummy}.{t-neg}o {p-negative-branch}
 ```
 All of this is nicely packaged up into a `$discriminate` macro.
-There's also `discriminatec` to additionally clear the accumulator, which we use to write a loop with a number of iterations set by another accumulator
+There's also `discriminatec` to additionally clear the accumulator, which we use to write a loop with a number of iterations set by another accumulator.
+This is [`looptest.easm`](vm-dev/looptest.easm)
 ```
-include macros.easm
+include ../chessvm/macros.easm

 set a1 10       # set loop limit